Behavioral Health Continuum Infrastructure Program

 In March 2024, California voters passed Proposition 1, which includes the Behavioral Health Services Act (Senate Bill 326) and the Behavioral Health Infrastructure Bond Act (BHIBA) of 2024 (Assembly Bill 531), authorizing DHCS to make additional BHCIP grant funding available to eligible entities.
 The BHIBA is a $6.38 billion general obligation bond to develop a wide range of behavioral health treatment, residential care settings, and supportive housing to help provide appropriate care facilities for Californians experiencing mental health conditions and substance use disorders.

 Of the total bond amount, DHCS is authorized to award up to $4.4 billion “to construct, acquire, and rehabilitate real estate assets or to invest in needed infrastructure to expand the continuum of behavioral health treatment resources to build new capacity or expand existing capacity for short-term crisis stabilization, acute and subacute care, crisis residential, community-based mental health residential, substance use disorder residential, peer respite, community and outpatient behavioral health services, and other clinically enriched longer term treatment and rehabilitation options for persons with behavioral health disorders in the least restrictive and least costly setting.”
 Of these funds, $1.5 billion of competitive grant funding will be exclusively available to cities, counties, city and counties, and tribal entities and $30 million will be specifically designated to tribal entities.
-The balance of the funds, up to $2.893 billion, is available to cities, counties, tribal entities, and nonprofit and for-profit organizations.
+The balance of the funds, up to $2.893 billion, is available to cities, counties, Tribal entities, and nonprofit and for-profit organizations.
 The BHCIP portion of the bond is estimated to fund 6,800 residential treatment beds and provide behavioral health outpatient treatment for 26,700 slots and will build on other major behavioral health initiatives in California.
 The Department of Housing and Community Development (HCD) will oversee the remaining BHIBA available funding—up to $2 billion in total.
 There will be a separate Notice of Funding Availability for that portion of the BHIBA.

 Eligibility Requirements